 There are plenty of other highly rated delay and overdrive pedals in the under $50 range, but at this point you’re probably looking for something a little different.
 So, here’s a tremolo (another modulation effect) pedal, the Biyang TR-8.

-It looks cool, it’s only $49.99, and the reviews are decent.
+It looks cool, it’s cheap, and the reviews are decent.
 For tremolo on a budget, have a look at the Biyang TR-8 via Biyang, also a Chinese pedal maker.